Hollie Vise: Early life and training

-Born in Dallas, Texas, Vise is not the only athlete in her family.
-Her brothers are active in many different sports and Vise's mother was also a gymnast when she was younger.
+Vise was born in Dallas, Texas, to a mother who was a former gymnast.
 Her grandfather, the character actor Burton Gilliam, was a Golden Gloves boxer who won more than 200 bouts before turning to acting.

 Vise started gymnastics at age three and advanced so quickly that she could not compete in Level 5 of USA Gymnastics' Junior Olympic program because she did not meet the age requirement of six.
 She began training at World Olympic Gymnastics Academy (WOGA) in Plano, Texas, along with teammates Katie Dailey and Mellissa Smith, when she reached Level 8 at seven years old.
 At the age of 11, she passed over Level 10 and became an elite gymnast.

 Vise was known for her long body lines, graceful style, and extreme flexibility.
 One of her signature skills on beam was her mount, where she jumped to a cheststand and then arched her legs over.
 She also performed a needle scale.
 These two poses were very photogenic and contributed to Vise's fame as a gymnast.

 Throughout her elite career, she was trained by former Russian acrobat Evgeny Marchenko.
 Her teammates at WOGA included 2004 Olympic all-around champion Carly Patterson and 2008 Olympic all-around champion Nastia Liukin.

 2003 Worlds

-Vise is best remembered for her gold medals at the 2003 World Championships in the team and uneven bars events.
+Vise is remembered for her gold medals at the 2003 World Championships in the team and uneven bars events.

-Vise competed on uneven bars and balance beam in the team competition.
-Immediately prior to her routine, it was discovered that her number was not attached to the back of her leotard, a violation that automatically incurs a 0.2 deduction.
-Coaches quickly scribbled her number on a spare sheet of paper, safety-pinned it to her back, and sent her out.
-This was controversial, however, because she had already been signaled to start her routine when her coaches realized her number was missing, and she spent more than the allowed time for starting her routine (30 seconds) putting her number back on.
-Once she began her routine, Vise mistimed her Ono pirouette (a 360-degree turn on one arm) and fell on the piked Jaeger release that came immediately after.
-She scored an 8.875, much lower than the two athletes who went before her on the apparatus, who had scored in the 9.6 range.
-Nevertheless, she regrouped to put out a respectable performance on balance beam (9.512) that helped the U.S. team to its first team world gold.
+In the team competition, she competed on uneven bars and balance beam.
+Just before her bars routine, it was discovered that her number was not attached to the back of her leotard, a violation that incurs a 0.2 deduction.
+Coaches quickly scribbled her number on a sheet of paper, safety-pinned it to her back, and sent her out.
+This was controversial because she had already been signaled to start her routine, and the renumbering consumed more than the 30 seconds allowed before she began.
+During her routine, Vise mistimed her Ono pirouette (a 360-degree turn on one arm) and fell on the piked Jaeger release that came immediately after.
+She scored an 8.875, much lower than the 9.6 scored by the preceding two athletes.
+But her subsequent 9.512 on balance beam helped the U.S. team to its first team world gold.

 In the event finals, Vise scored 9.612 to tie Chellsie Memmel for the uneven bars title.
-She and Memmel were the only members of the American team to take home individual gold medals from the World Championships, along with the team gold.
+They were the only members of the American team to take home individual gold medals from the World Championships.